sst/sst/www/docs/learn/render-queries.md

 });
 ```

+Here we are adding `comments` to our query.
 You'll notice we aren't writing a typical GraphQL query.
 We are writing the query as an object.
 It's using a typesafe GraphQL client.

+We are also making a change to `additionalTypenames`, we'll look at that in the next chapter.

 ---